Nkosinathi-Bonga-James-Mncube/Camagru/README.md

   2) Images are able to be uploaded to website(Required to create validation functions to check format and size restrictions)

-  2) Public gallery of images should be viewable(Only registered users are able to like and comment on pictures)
+  2) Pagination Public gallery of images should be viewable(Only registered users are able to like and comment on pictures)

   3) Be able to upload images with a webcam